A Guide to Sales Enablement

 Common challenges that B2B salespeople face

 Salespeople often raise the following factors that inhibit their efficacy.

 FOCUS – Knowing which prospects are likely to generate the biggest rewards.
 Sales focus can be improved enormously through the effective use of sales performance insights (that qualify profitability of existing accounts and pinpoint the most desirable prospect accounts).

 TIME – Sales time is precious.
-Many salespeople get tasked with ‘other duties’ like completing data-entry tasks for CRM systems, or writing reports etc. These activities can reduce time spent prospecting for new business or meeting with existing customers to grow trust and explore new sales opportunities.
+Many salespeople get tasked with other duties, like completing data-entry tasks for CRM systems, or writing reports, etc. These activities can reduce time spent prospecting for new business or meeting with existing customers to grow trust and explore new sales opportunities.

 CONTENT – Salespeople are sometimes short of the tools and information they need.
 Other times, they are overloaded with content.
 What salespeople ask for is the best content and tools at the right time in the sales process that’s personalized as much as possible to the sales situation and Use Case.

 CREDENTIALS – Sourcing testimonials and case stories is never easy.
 Often, the task of creating credentials falls somewhere between sales and marketing teams.
-In consequence, salespeople can lack the evidence they need to present to customers that the company they represent has suitable experience to deliver the customer solution.
+In consequence, salespeople can lack the evidence they need to present to customers that the company they represent has the suitable experience to deliver the customer solution.